ameer-khan/prop-search-demo/README.md

 This project is built on Nodejs, MongoDb as a backend.
 Next js as a frontend framework.

-Cloud based MongoDb has been used from Atlas with pre loaded **Airbnb sample property data**.
+Cloud MongoDb has been used from Atlas with pre loaded **Airbnb sample property data**.

 <div align="center">